TurtleAI/derive/README.md

 # Derive

+**DISCLAIMER: This is an early project used internally at our company.
+We make no guarantees about its stability.
+Use at your own risk!**

 Derive provides the infrastructure to keep derived state up to date based on a source stream of events.
 This is commonly used for event sourcing or redux patterns.